sencha-extjs-examples/MultiPackageDemo/packages/local/Model/Readme.md

-# Model - Read Me
+# Model

+This package contains code for the `Demo` app in the `Demo.model` namespace.